AxisCommunications/acap-integration-examples-azure/CONTRIBUTING.md

 ### Your first code contribution

-Start by [forking the repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo), i.e. copying the repository to a domain where you have write access.
-Continue with cloning the repository to your local machine.
+Start by [forking the repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo), i.e. copying the repository to your account to grant you write access.
+Continue with cloning the forked repository to your local machine.

 ```bash
 $ git clone https://github.com/<your username>/acap-integration-examples-azure.git